All Episodes

 So it's still selling well out there.

-And uh Oprah finally turned on the guy after trying to save her reputation by defending the premise on Larry King Alive.
+And Oprah finally turned on the guy after trying to save her reputation by defending the premise on Larry King Alive.

-She flip-flopped, has uh thrown the guy under the bus uh yesterday, and Kelly here wants to comment on it.
+She flip-flopped has thrown the guy under the bus yesterday.

 What is your comment about all this, Kelly?

-And I just kept waiting for Oprah to ask these so-called journalists who I believe write in New York papers if they had ever embellished a story or misled readers to sell more papers or to further their careers.
+And I just kept waiting for Oprah to ask these so-called journalists, who I believe write in New York papers, if they had ever embellished a story or misled readers to sell more papers or to further their careers.

 Well, I know they don't like to see anybody succeed.

-No, no, they have to protect the Oprah.
+No, they have to protect the Oprah.

 They must protect the Oprah.